London Borough of Merton: Demographics and social conditions

 In 2001, the census recorded that 25% of the population of the borough was from an ethnic minority.
 The highest ethnic populations were recorded in wards in the east of the borough in Mitcham, Eastfields and Pollards Hill.
 The percentage of population from ethnic minorities is predicted to rise across the borough within the next decade.

-A 2017 report by Trust for London and the New Policy Institute found that Merton has a poverty rate of 20%, which is the 7th lowest rate in London.
-It also found that the level of pay inequality in Merton is lower than in any other borough, except neighbouring Croydon.
+A report by Trust for London and the New Policy Institute found that Merton had a poverty rate of 14% in 2020, the 2nd lowest rate in London.
+It also found that the 2023 level of pay inequality in Merton is lower than in any other borough, except Kingston.

 According to the council's comparative assessment of wards made in 2004, the most deprived wards within the borough were in the south and east where unemployment rates, educational attainment and the quality of health were worst.
 The most affluent wards were in the north and west of the borough.

 Comparative crime rates appear to be unrelated to the deprivation ranking of wards.
 The wards containing Mitcham town centre and the St Helier Estate are ranked highest for crime within Merton with the wards containing the commercial shopping centres of Colliers Wood and Wimbledon also featuring high in the ranking.

 The constituency area of Wimbledon is an affluent area of London with a high proportion of city workers, while Mitcham and Morden is relatively deprived by comparison, which explains the geographical split of political representation of the borough at both national and local elections.

 Merton currently operates a Police Cadet scheme under the Metropolitan Police Service.